pete70/coursera-datacleansing/README.md

 |loadObs_Slow|This function loads the fixed width data using base R utility function read.fwf.|
 |loadObs_Fast|This function loads the fixed width data using sqldf package.|

-#####Performance Note:
+#####Quick note on performance of data loading:
-The base R function read.fwf is slow compare to the sqldf.
+The base R function read.fwf is significantly slower compare to the sqldf.
 Thus function loadObs_Slow is only included here for reference.
 Performance benchmark on Linux:

 |Method|Time taken|Notes|